cscampana/COGS118B-FinalProject-Deeplesion/README.md

-# Detecting Lesion Type Using Clustering andDimensionality Reduction
+# Detecting Lesion Type Using Clustering and Dimensionality Reduction

 ## Introduction